ideonate/cdsdashboards/docs/chapters/setup/docker.rst

 The allow_named_servers option is a standard JupyterHub option where every user gets more than just their single 'My Server' Jupyter environment.
 They can add extra environments by specifying a name.
-ContainDS Dashboards makes use of this by running the presentation servers as named servers - they are really servers just like the original Jupyter notebook servers, but running Voila or another system instead.
+ContainDS Dashboards makes use of this by running the presentation servers as named servers - they are really servers just like the original Jupyter notebook servers, but running Voilà or another system instead.

 For 'named servers' to run correctly with DockerSpawner, you need to specify a name_template based on both username and servername - the example above is fine.